§ 01 Grief and bereavement psychiatry

 Trauma and PTSD

-Sudden, violent, medical, military, or repeated loss can overlap with threat physiology and traumatic stress.
+Sudden, violent, medical, or military loss can leave threat physiology tangled with the mourning.
+Both need attention.

 Explore trauma care